AcademySoftwareFoundation/MaterialX/source/JsMaterialX/README.md

 As explained in the user documentation, types are automatically converted between C++ and JavaScript.
 While there are multiple examples for custom marshalling of types (e.g. `std::pair<int, int>` to array, or `FileSearchPath` to string), the most common use case is the conversion of C++ vectors to JS arrays, and vice versa.
 This conversion can automatically be achieved by including the `VectorHelper.h` header in each binding file that covers functions which either accept or return vectors in C++.

 ### Custom JavaScript Code
 Some bindings cannot be direct mappings to a C++ function.
 In particular when operations are asynchronous in JavaScript (e.g. loading files), it's easier to provide custom JavaScript implementations for the affected functions.
 This is how `readFromXmlString` and `readFromXmlFile` are implemented, for example.
 Such JavaScript code can be provided using the post-JS feature of emscripten.
 There should be one `post.js` file per MaterialX module, if that module requires any custom JS code.
 Note that these files need to be added to `CMakeLists.txt` in the `JsMaterialX` source folder.
-We recommend to provide custom code that dependes on the WebAssembly module like this:
+We recommend to provide custom code that depends on the WebAssembly module like this:
 ```javascript
 onModuleReady(function () {
     <your code here>